canonical/core-initrd/README.md

 # Bootchart

-It is possible to enable bootcharts by adding `core.bootchart` to the kernel command line.
+It is possible to enable bootcharts by adding `ubuntu_core.bootchart` to the kernel command line.
 The sample collector will run until the systemd switches root, and the chart will be saved in `/run/log`.
 If bootcharts are also enabled for the core snap, that file will be eventually moved to the `ubuntu-save` partition (see Core snap documentation).